paulbusse/HAtricks/README.md

 ## DB Cleanup

 A script to remove rows from the events table based on a query and at a slow pace.
 Inspired by recorder.purge_entities.
 Do not use this on the states table.
 Bad idea.

+## Sunnybeamtool
+Read information over a USB connection from a sunnybeam.